Students of Chemistry, Molecular Science, Physics, or Chemical Engineering:

 PhD Studentships / Doktorandenstellen

-Applications are invited for a PhD student position at the Erlangen Center for Interface Research and Catalysis, Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Group of Prof. Jörg Libuda.
+Applications are invited for two PhD student positions at the Erlangen Center for Interface Research and Catalysis, Friedrich-Alexander-Universitaet Erlangen-Nuernberg (FAU), Group of Prof. Jörg Libuda.

 All research projects aim at acquiring a molecular level understanding of catalytic and electrocatalytic processes using innovative materials concepts.
-The range of experimental methods will comprise spectroscopic methods (vibrational spectroscopy, diffraction methods, photon-based methods) and microscopy methods (scanning tunneling microscopy, atomic force microscopy) both in ultrahigh vacuum, at liquid/solid interfaces, at electrochemical interfaces and at gas/solid interfaces.
+The range of experimental methods will comprise spectroscopic methods (vibrational spectroscopy, diffraction methods, photon-based methods) and microscopy methods (scanning tunneling microscopy, atomic force microscopy) in both ultrahigh vacuum and ambient pressure conditions at liquid/solid interfaces, at electrochemical interfaces and at gas/solid interfaces.
 All projects are embedded into interdisciplinary and/or international cooperations involving partner groups from natural science and engineering.